 In 20 years at the front line of working with talented candidates, we’ve seen quite a few howlers at Prism Executive Recruitment but some mistakes come up again and again.

 Here are the 7 most common errors when applying for a job:

 1. Ignoring the job criteria.

 Many job applicants miss out on one or more of the ‘must haves’.
 “But I have nothing to lose by applying: why should I care?”
 Contrary to popular belief most applications are read by real people so if you’re cheesing them off that’s not going to be advantageous if you then apply for a job you ARE qualified for.
 Also, you might think of yourself as pretty resilient but do you really want to receive rejection email after rejection email?

 2. The CV is too long.

 It should be ideally 2-3 pages, yet we receive many CVs much much longer.
-Consider carefully what that might say about you and you’ll conclude it’s probably not good.
+If you consider carefully what that might say about you, you’ll conclude it’s probably not good.
 See our guide to writing a great CV.

 Most CV reviewers simply want to see what you’ve done and when you’ve done it and that’s really the point of a CV.
 Anything else makes it difficult and means they’re more likely to move on to the next applicant.
 Competency-based CVs are a major turnoff.